-- a) Up to one (1) day where the layoff is estimated to be in excess of 10 days. - b) Up to two (2) days where the layoff is estimated to be in excess of 21 days. - c) Up to five (5) days where the layoff is estimated to be in excess of thirty-five (35) days. - d) Where the layoff is estimated to be in excess of ninety (90) days the Company will discuss with the local Union training provisions of up to fifteen (15) days. - e) Where a layoff results from a permanent partial plant closure or a temporary closure in excess of one hundred eighty (180) days, the Company will participate in a program of training or retraining for another job within the operation to facilitate the exercising of mill seniority, recognizing there will be limitations where special qualifications are required.
-Phasing in arrangements to implement the program will be discussed by the Company and the local Union and shall not exceed three (3) months from the date of closure.
+- a) Up to two (2) days where the layoff is estimated to be in excess of 10 days. - b) Up to five (5) days where the layoff is estimated to be in excess of 21 days. - c) Up to eight (8) days where the layoff is estimated to be in excess of thirty-five (35) days.

+- d) Up to ten (10) days where the layoff is estimated to be in excess of sixty (60) days, - e) Where the layoff is estimated to be in excess of ninety (90) days the Company will discuss with the local Union training provisions of up to fifteen (15) days. - f) Where a layoff results from a permanent partial plant closure or indefinite closure in excess of ninety (90) days, the Company will participate in a program of training or re-training for another job within the operations to facilitate the exercising of mill seniority, recognizing there will be some limitations where special qualifications are required.